Blue Heelers: episode guide

 May 27, 1998

-Guest Starring: Val Lehman as Bonnie Crossing, Bradley Byquar as Jimmy Cutlass, Karen Davitt as Dr Zoe Hamilton, Adam Zwar as Arnie Violet, Alan Brough as Dirty Dick Johnson, Michael Briffa as Hooting Hank, Lise Rodgers as Bev Skene, Max Garner Gore as Trevor Skene, Victoria Milne as Kathryn Fox, Kristy Caulfield as Tamara Fox, Arthur Severet as Hammer man, Sophie Lampel as Hayley the Barmaid
+Guest Starring: Val Lehman as Bonnie Crossing, Bradley Byquar as Jimmy Cutlass, Karen Davitt as Dr. Zoe Hamilton, Adam Zwar as Arnie Violet, Alan Brough as Dirty Dick Johnson, Michael Briffa as Hooting Hank, Lise Rodgers as Bev Skene, Max Garner Gore as Trevor Skene, Victoria Milne as Kathryn Fox, Kristy Caulfield as Tamara Fox, Arthur Serevetas [Arthur Penn] as Hammer Man, Sophie Lampel as Hayley the Barmaid

 June 03, 1998